 The plot delves into many dark concepts, such as cruelty to children, corruption and murder and yet Mark throws in splashes of humour along the way.
 This is what has struck me before with his writing, and what makes him stand out – I read his books and think, ‘how the hell does he do that?’
 You wouldn’t think horror and humour make good bedfellows, yet they do in Mark’s capable hands.
 He manages it with a succession of witty asides, sarcastic comments and other gems, often in the head of Michael Tate, the protagonist.

+There are many dark souls in this book: Michael’s father, Kraft and Malloy at Woodside, and none more dogged in his pursuit of Michael than D I John Carver, the police officer determined to bring Michael to justice.
+Alongside them are many sympathetic characters, though: Michael’s mother, her friend Rachel and the kindly vicar, Paul Brady.
+The friendship between the younger Michael and damaged fellow Woodside resident Liam is both tender and touching, and lightens the part of the story that deals with terrible things.
 And then there’s Michael himself.
 Paralysed, his memory faulty, he’s vulnerable to the machinations of D I Carver, and the reader feels for his plight, especially once his tragic story begins to be revealed.
 He needs to confront his past, but how can he when he doesn’t remember it?
 Michael has friends, however, and not all of them belong to this world.
 As a ghostly presence transports him back in time, the truth is gradually revealed, and Michael learns what really happened to Becky.

 Want to know more?
 Check out these links: